top of page

 State Senator 2018-present

-Senator Shower’s support of UA was not consistent.
+During the 2023 session, Senator Shower’s support for UA was not visible.

 During the 2022 session, Senator Shower voted with all 20 senators for SB32 which would expand the Middle College program.
 SB32 did not pass in the House.
 He voted with all 20 senators for SB36 which would specify reporting requirements for the Board of Regents.
 SB36 did not pass the House.